MazzeeStudio/Asteriq/docs/SC_BINDINGS_UI_COMPARISON.md

 ### The Gap:
 We have the data (`SCDefaultBinding` with `DevicePrefix`, `Input`, `Modifiers`) but we're not displaying it in the UI.
 The UI should show:
-- What the SC defaults are (KB/Mouse) - read-only info
-- What joystick bindings the user has configured
+- **KB column**: SC defaults pre-populated, user can add/edit keyboard bindings
+- **Mouse column**: SC defaults pre-populated, user can add/edit mouse bindings
+- **JS1/JS2/etc columns**: User-configured vJoy bindings for export to SC

 ---